Schumerlab/doc/ONT_sequencing_data_acquisition.md

 Eventually, we will figure out a system to back up all pod5 files to elm or some other long-term storage.

 ### Basecalling
-On sherlock, we run the dorado basecaller in the super accuracy mode (with modified bases enabled).
+On sherlock, we run the dorado basecaller in the super accuracy mode (with modified bases enabled if PCR-free).
 ```
 cd /path/to/scratch/dir/basecall/